 Phoenix Architecture Programs

 Aspiring architects must often have a professional degree accredited by the National Architectural Accrediting Board (NAAB) in order to gain licensure.
-Those interested in entering this field have educational options within roughly half an hour of central Phoenix.
-This article focuses on the learning experiences and coursework at two institutions.
+Those interested in entering this field have educational options within 20 miles of central Phoenix.
+This article focuses on the learning experiences and coursework at two of these institutions.
 Use the table below to find key facts and figures for each school, then read on to find out about the specific programs offered at each location.

-- Located about 12 miles from downtown Phoenix, Arizona State University has bachelor's and master's degree programs that prepare students to become professional architects.
+- Located about 8 miles from downtown Phoenix, Arizona State University- Tempe has bachelor's and master's degree programs that prepare students to become professional architects.
 The school also offers a built environment master's degree and a doctoral program in environmental design.

 Comparison of Schools